rojalator/session3/README.rst

 Session3 can be installed via pip (``pip3 install session3``).
 Alternatively (or if you also want the documentation) download and unpack the tar.gz file and install the normal Python way (``python3 setup.py install``).
-Note that Session3 requires Quixote 3.6 --- this is also available via pip or from Quixote_.
+Note that Session3 requires Quixote 3.6 or greater --- this is also available via pip or from Quixote_'s repository.

 Documentation
 -------------